ian3212345/pylora/README.md

 # PyLora

+## This version

+Slightly modified with added useable InvertIQ function to match Sandeepmistry's Arduino version.

 ## What is it
 **PyLora** is a Python extension module for sending and receiving data through a LoRa transceiver based on Semtech's SX127_ ICs.